Is there an ideal age for a breast reduction surgery? It all depends on your unique situation.

 Most women experience a fluctuation in their breast size with any hormonal changes, pregnancies, weight gain or menopause – which can all increase breast size.
 It’s important to keep that in mind when deciding on a breast reduction.
-For example, if a woman has a larger breast size G, she may grow to an H or I cup.
-If they decide to have a reduction to a size C, they may only end up with a D. Cup size is a personal preference based on size of origination, activity level and future goals.
-Dr. Comizio will go over all of your options in detail.
+Sometimes, when women decide to have a reduction in cup size and then go through body changes, they may end up with the same size in which they started.
+Cup size is a personal preference based on size of origination, activity level and future goals.

 There are a variety of things to consider when it comes to determining the right age to have a breast reduction performed.
 Each candidate is different and unique, and therefore, there’s no one-size-fits-all answer.
-This is why it’s so important to communicate with Dr. Comizio about your medical issues associated with your large breasts, as well as family planning goals if you’re of childbearing age.
-By working together, the two of you can determine the best possible timing to proceed with your breast reduction surgery.
+A consultation with Dr. Comizio will give you an opportunity to discuss your medical issues associated with large breasts and family planning goals.
+She partners with each patient to determine the best possible timing to proceed with your breast reduction surgery.

-To schedule an initial consultation with Dr. Comizio regarding breast reduction surgery, call her office today at (973) 775-9248.
+To schedule an initial consultation with Dr. Comizio regarding breast reduction surgery, call (973) 775-9248.